FLIR/Lepton/docs/design_doc_and_porting_guide.md

     - `synced` and `discard_count` - These are set based on whether the recieved frame had a valid line count in its last video data packet

-If the current_lep_buf copy was non-NULL and the recieved frame looked ok, the buffer will then be de-queued with the VB2_BUF_STATE_DONE flag set; if the frame was bad, the VB2_BUF_STATE_ERROR flag will be set to warn the user-space application that data corruption has occurred (this is expected to be recoverable), and a `Lost frame sync!` debug message will be sent to dmesg.
+If the `current_lep_buf` copy was non-NULL and the received frame looked ok, the buffer will then be de-queued with the `VB2_BUF_STATE_DONE` flag set; if the frame was bad, the `VB2_BUF_STATE_ERROR` flag will be set to warn the user-space application that data corruption has occurred (this is expected to be recoverable), and a `Lost frame sync!` debug message will be sent to dmesg.

 #### Driver probe
 The next function `lepton_probe()` is called when the module is loaded and a